-Scores (FMS) provided by TM systems, currently there is no reliable way to automatically ascertain the quality of SMT-generated translations, so that the user could at a glance make a judgement as to the amount of effort that might be needed to postedit the suggested translation (Simard and Isabelle, 2009).
+At the same time, the use of SMT is frowned upon by the users of CAT tools as they still do not trust the quality of the SMT output.
+There are two main reasons for that.
+First, currently there is no reliable way to automatically ascertain the quality of SMT-generated translations, so that the user could at a glance make a judgement as to the amount of effort that might be needed to postedit the suggested translation (Simard and Isabelle, 2009).
 Not having such automatic quality metrics also has the side effect of it being impossible for a Translation-Services Provider (TSP) company to reliably determine in advance the increase in translator productivity due to the use of MT and to adjust their resources-allocation and cost models correspondingly.